-Friday Mostly sunny.
-Medium (50%) chance of showers and thunderstorms in the north, most likely in the afternoon and evening.
-Winds E/NE 20 to 30 km/h tending E/SE 25 to 35 km/h during the day then tending E/NE 20 to 30 km/h during the evening.
+Monday Sunny day.
+The chance of a thunderstorm in the northwest in the afternoon and evening.
+Winds S/SE 20 to 30 km/h tending E/SE during the morning.

 - observations list type